I found this card in the chapel of my school today, and I thought it was the perfect way to start off reflections for Holy Week.

 (Catholics get to have New Year parties before anyone else!)

-Anonymous asked: Help me :( I go to a public school.
+Anonymous said: Help me :( I go to a public school.
 My political economy class is making us write about gay marriage and abortion (two social issues that MR & Obama argue about).
 I had to write in support of Obama, and his social issues but, I don't!
 I completely oppose abortion, and I felt so bad writing FOR it...
 The thing is, my final is basically the same thing (arguing about gay marriage & abortion), is it legal for public schools force you to do this assignment?
 I don't want to go through the guilt again.

 Wow, that’s a tough position to be in!